 17. Easy Quiche Lorraine Recipe

-This Quiche Lorraine is the perfect recipe to bring to a breakfast or brunch celebration!!
-It can be eaten hot, cold, or at room temperature so you don’t have to worry about using the oven when you get there.
+This Quiche Lorraine is the perfect recipe to bring to a breakfast or brunch celebration around the holidays.
+It can be eaten hot, cold, or at room temperature, which makes it a great candidate for a potluck.

 18. Vegan Banana Bread

-Who doesn’t love classic banana bread?
-This recipe is always a hit and can be loaded up with your favorite add-ins such as nuts, chia seeds, chocolate chips, etc!
-You can also try these banana muffins if you’re not feeling a loaf.
+Who doesn’t love banana bread?
+This recipe is always a hit and can be loaded up with your favorite add-ins such as nuts, chia seeds, chocolate chips, and so on.
+We like that you can make this in a square baking dish, which changes the presentation up a little bit.

 19. Cinnamon Bun Scones

+Is it a scone?
+Or a cinnamon bun?
+It’s kind of both!
 Nothing says the holidays like warm cinnamon buns fresh out of the oven.
-We got a little creative with this recipe and made them into cinnamon bun scones instead!
+We got a little creative with this recipe and made them into cinnamon bun scones instead.
 Your friends and family will absolutely love these.

 20. Vanilla Almond Granola

 Want to be the favorite guest at your next gathering?
 Bring this delicious homemade granola as a host gift to say thank you.
-Trust me, this will win you major points!!
-Make sure to make a double batch so that you can enjoy some yourself.
+But it’s granola so that means as soon as you sample it, you’ll kind of want to eat all of it.
+So, make sure to make a double batch so that you can enjoy some for yourself.

 We hope you enjoy these delicious, easy holiday recipes at your potlucks and parties this season!
 Comment below with your favorite or any recipes you’d like to see us develop in the future!